Consequences of Nazism: Belarus

-Belarus lost a quarter of its pre-war population, including almost all of its intellectual elite, and 90% of the country’s Jewish population.
-Following bloody encirclement battles, all of the present-day Belarus territory was occupied by the Germans by the end of August 1941.
+Belarus lost a quarter of its pre-war population, including almost all of its intellectual elite, and 90% of its Jewish population.
+Following bloody encirclement battles, all of the territory of present-day Belarus was occupied by the Germans by the end of August 1941.
 The Nazis imposed a brutal regime, deporting some 380,000 young people for slave labour, and killing hundreds of thousands of other civilians.
-At least 5,295 Belarusian settlements were destroyed by the Nazis and some or all their inhabitants killed (out of 9,200 settlements that were burned or otherwise destroyed in Belarus during World War II).
-More than 600 villages like Khatyn were burned with their entire population.
+At least 5,295 Belarusian settlements were destroyed by the Nazis and either some or all of their inhabitants were killed (out of 9,200 settlements that were burned or otherwise destroyed in Belarus during World War II).
+More than 600 villages like Khatyn were burned along with their entire populations.
 More than 209 cities and towns (out of 270 total) were destroyed.
 Himmler had pronounced a plan according to which 3/4 of Belarusian population was designated for "eradication" and 1/4 of racially cleaner population (blue eyes, light hair) would be allowed to serve Germans as slaves (Ostarbeiter).

 Some recent estimates raise the number of Belarusians who perished in War to "3 million 650 thousand people, unlike the former 2.2 million.
-That is to say not every fourth inhabitant but about 40% of the pre-war Belarusian population perished (considering the present-day borders of Belarus)."
+In other words, not every fourth inhabitant but about 40% of the pre-war Belarusian population perished (considering the present-day borders of Belarus)."
 This compares to 15% of Poland's post war borders and 19% of Ukrainian population in post war border and comparing to 2% of Czechoslovakian population that perished in post war borders.

 Ukraine

-Estimates on population losses in Ukraine range from 7 to 11 million.
+Estimates of population losses in Ukraine range from 7 million to 11 million.
 More than 700 cities and towns and 28,000 villages were destroyed.